emacs-helm/helm/README.md

 `Only the extensions present in the github emacs-helm organisation are supported.`

+### Alternate install warning

+Some people are installing `helm` with their own config using diverses `require`, `autoload` and other hacks, not using `helm-config`.
+Expect failures and slowdown at startup unless you really know what you are doing when you do so.

 ### Emacs Prelude

 If you're afraid to play with Emacs's configuration, but want to try